Inelastic Collision Formula

 Why is the Inelastic Collision formula important in Physics?

-Most real-world collisions are inelastic โ cars, sports impacts, and crashes all lose energy.
+Most real-world collisions are inelastic โ car crashes, sports impacts, and bullet-block problems all lose kinetic energy.
+Understanding inelastic collisions is critical for vehicle safety design and forensic accident reconstruction.

 What do students get wrong about Inelastic Collision?